 I didn't go to the service.
 They turned me down.
 I had asthma.
 During the war, I was working in Valasco, Texas in the metal department, where we were getting this hot metal.
 It is light metal that they use in the aircraft.
-That irritated my bronchiole tubes.
+That irritated my bronchial tubes.
 So, when they called me up, I went for a physical in 1943 or 1944.
-They classified me as 4F and they never recalled me.
+They classified me as 4-F and they never recalled me.
 I didn't go to the service.
 So, I raised five kids-four girls and a boy.
-I had one girl that was born while I was living in Angleton, Texas from 1942 to 1945, when I came back to Louisiana.
+I had one girl that was born while I was living in Angleton, Texas from 1942 to 1945.
 Angleton is about 50 miles south of Houston.
 It is on the coastline next to Freeport.
 But, these magnesium plants that I am telling you about was in Valasco, which is on the beach next to Freeport.
 While I was in the plant, I got to know a man that had been in the oil field before.
 So, after the war finished he went into the oil field and brought me with him.
 We worked for Glenn McCarthy out of Houston.
 We drilled a well, or several wells actually, on some colored people's property between Angleton and West Columbia.
 We made them rich overnight.
 I stayed there for about a year and a half.
-Then, I came back home in 1945.
-At that time, I had two little girls.
-I had one that was only a month old when I went up there and I had one about three months old when I came back.
-From there, I was raised right here in St. Charles community between Raceland and Thibodaux.
-When I came back home, they were drilling a well just a few arpents from my father's property-right in front of the church there in St. Charles.

-I went to work on that rig.
-I worked on Saturday, got off at noon from the rig that I was working over there, and I moved on the Sunday and Monday and went to work here on Tuesday in Louisiana on a rig.
-I had an old car and I used to pack all of my belongings and pile it all up because originally when I went up for the physical I sold all the furniture we had.
-The next time when I went back after I didn't make the service, I rented a furnished apartment.
+Then, I came back home in 1945...

 We didn't have a whole lot of things to carry, but I had an old Chevrolet and we lived like the Clampetts.
 I had that thing tied all around on top and everything.
 It took us about 12 hours to make that route back.
 But I had a home already.
 I had bought me a home before I left and I was renting it.
 When it got vacant, I moved into it.
 I worked there and I had a short stay with Joe W. Brown drilling in back of Valentine.
 Then, I worked with Mobil in Leeville on the east canal.
 Then, I worked for people in back of Golden Meadow.
 On August 8, 1947, I went to work for Chevron.
 I put in eight years on one of their drilling rigs.
 I barely had a high school education and I was not an engineer, but I learned the trade through practice and later on I was doing engineer work because we had a lot of rigs running and not enough engineers to go around.
 So, they made a drilling foreman out of me and I was doing everything an engineer would do to a well.
 Later, as these engineers came out of school my job got lighter and lighter.
 But still, they had to at least put in three weeks or longer with someone that had practical experience.
 I broke in many of them.
 Three years later, I was working for them.
 They were my bosses.
 Anyway, I had a real good life with Chevron Oil Company.